DHOFAR Insurance Company believes in looking after its customers, thinking globally — and becoming everyone’s insurer of choice.

 The company is poised for growth, and the key focus is to create value for all stakeholders: clients, shareholders, regulators and employees.
 Another focus is the selection of areas of business for product and process innovation.
 A new application enables automation through business-based rule-creation and risk-management.
 It also has analytical and management information system (MIS) capabilities to enhance the customer experience.

 Contributing to society and demonstrating corporate social responsibility is a core value at Dhofar Insurance, along with mindfulness for others and paying back to the community.
 A spirit of co-operation, human dignity and promoting diversity add to the proactive thrust.

 During catastrophic events that have impacted the Sultanate — cyclones Gonu, Phet and Mekunu — Dhofar made swift and effective responses.
 Mekunu was the strongest storm to strike Oman since 1959, causing damage of more than $400m.
 It was a test for DIC — and one it passed with flying colours.

-DIC took immediate measures to circulate messages with advice on loss-prevention, with officials available on the ground to address, site inspections, office space made available to Loss Adjuster Teams and protection of insured interests on behalf of clients.
+Dhofar Insurance took immediate measures to circulate messages with advice on loss-prevention, with officials available on the ground to address, site inspections, office space made available to Loss Adjuster Teams and protection of insured interests on behalf of clients.
 There was immediate notification to all reinsurers of the event to ensure monetary support.

 The company reported 187 per cent growth in 2018, driven by a balanced underwriting performance which saw the loss ratios reduce from 94 per cent to 77 per cent.
 Efforts undertaken by the company over recent years have turned performance around.
 The balance sheet has been strengthened, in addition to creating reserves for claims and premiums based on an independent actuarial valuation report.